Charities are rated based on:

 The results reporting grade is based on the relative scoring of the charity compared to all other Canadian charities analyzed.
 Please click to read more information on how results reporting is graded in Social Results Reporting.

-Charity Intelligence's letter grade is relative to all charities analysed.
-Each charity is benchmarked relative to all the other charities we analyze.
-As such, A grades are only for the charities with the highest, relative reporting.
-Not every charity gets an A. Charity Intelligence assigns letter grades according to the following distribution:
+Charity Intelligence's letter grading is benchmarked relative to all of the charities we analyze.
+As such, A grades are only for the charities with the highest relative reporting.
+Current letter grades have the following distribution:

 Charities are assessed a rating based on their transparency in providing complete audited financial statements, including the financial notes and accounting policies, to the public.
 If the most recent statements are not available within 9 months of the charity's year-end, the transparency score is reduced by 1.